Becoming a home stager doesn’t mean you have to get yourself into credit card debt stocking up on art, accessories, towels and bedding.

 If you’ve been putting off your desire to learn home staging because you’re not prepared for these expenses, you should know you have other options.

-This works very well.
-I get paid for my time to go shopping and I’m shopping with my clients’ money.
-The client gets to keep the receipts and the packaging, so when the house sells it’s up to them if they want to keep that stuff because it’s theirs.
 If they want to return items to get a different color to match their new home, or if they don’t want to keep any of it – that’s up to them.

-Home stagers, do you prefer to stock pile your own accessories or do you do what I do, purchasing them on behalf of your clients?
-Please share your process by leaving a comment below.
+Home stagers, do you prefer to stock pile your own accessories.
+Or do you purchase them on behalf of your clients, like I do?

 Debra,